 The nature of cluster analysis depends on comparative size of separate clusters.
 If there are not major differences between sizes of clusters, then analysis can be facilitated by combining clusters.
 Alternatively, if there are vast differences in sizes of clusters probability proportionate to sample size can be applied to conduct the analysis.

-- Is the most time-efficient and cost-efficient probability design for large geographical areas
+- It is the most time-efficient and cost-efficient probability design for large geographical areas

 - This method is easy to be used from practicality viewpoint